Easy Chocolate Covered Pecans

 These chocolate covered pecans make a delicious addition to any snack or dessert table at any time of year.
 With this recipe, you can make either dark or milk chocolate covered pecans, depending on what you prefer.

-This pecan recipe is one of the easiest but yummiest snacks I make.
+This pecan recipe is one of the easiest but yummiest snacks I’ve made since I was a teenager, decades ago.
 And it’s perfect for those times when you need to bring a hostess gift.
 Put them in a pretty jar, tie a colorful ribbon around the top, and present them when you first walk in the door.

 If you see pecans on sale, pick up a bag, even if you don’t plan to use them right away.
 I store mine in the freezer to make them last a little longer.
 Then I use them in a variety of recipes, including both sweet and savory foods.

-If you like pecans, you’ll also enjoy these Rolo pretzel turtles.
+If you like sweet pecan treats, you’ll also enjoy these Rolo pretzel turtles.
 It’s an easy recipe that’s also quite impressive.

 Chocolate Covered Pecans Ingredients